markjprice/cs12dotnet8/docs/errata/improvements.md

 But someone gave the book a one-star Amazon review and cited this table as the only specific example of an "awful lot of nonsense".

-Obviously I strongly disagree with their review!
+Obviously I strongly disagree with his review, and so do the 81% of readers who rate my book five-stars!

 But I am responsive to all readers, and this particular table is undeniably the least useful table in the book.
 In the next edition, I will remove *Table 2.1*, as shown in the following figure: